dyninst/dyninst/docs/dyninstAPI/developer/binaryEdit.h.rst

   .. cpp:function:: Address offset() const
   .. cpp:function:: Address length() const
   .. cpp:function:: Architecture getArch() const

+    .. note:: presumably all of the objects in the BinaryEdit collection must be the same architecture.

   .. cpp:function:: bool multithread_capable(bool ignore_if_mt_not_set = false)

     If true is passed for ignore_if_mt_not_set, then an error won't be initiated if we're unable to